Introduction: Plush Toy (Hand Sewing)

-This guide will walk though making a plush toy that's simple to sew by hand.
+This guide will walk through making a plush toy that's simple to sew by hand.
 For more detailed introductions to hand sewing, check out Instructables free Hand Sewing Class.

 This tutorial is based on my friend Moxie's Free Range Monsters project in CRAFT Magazine volume 6.
 I've used this project for years to teach introductory sewing to my students at SVA.
 It's fun, creative, and doesn't require much in the way of specialized tools.